isislab-unisa/sof/README.md

 * **`getsimulation`** shows all data information of a simulation and loops.
 This command takes the following input parameters:
     - `simulation identifier` an integer number associated to the simulation.
 Note: this is the simulation identifier to use for all command to refer a simulation (given in the list command).

-Command return the following information:
+Command returns the following information:
 * `simulation identifier` an integer number associated to the simulation.
 Note: this is the simulation identifier to use for all command to refer a simulation.
 * `simulation name`
 * `simulation author`